christinittyjohn/codechef/README.md

-# codechef_hackerrank
+#hackerrank
-Solutions for code chef and hackerrank practice Questions.
+Solutions for code chef and hackerrank practice Questions, in C.